Jdevvv/TP_astres/README.md

 A Frontend app that display solar system list and details of each star.
 You can bookmark a star and filter on whether it is a planet and whether it has moons.

-If a star got some moons, you got the list in the details of this star with link to each moons
+If a star got some moons, you got the list in the details of this star with link to each moons.

+A 404 page is implemented

+Storybook

 **Technology used :**